-Making a cake for a special occasion is something that you might look forward to.
-If you love to bake things, then it’s nice to be able to make something special for someone that you love.
+Making a cake for a special occasion is something that you might look forward to, and if you love to bake, it’s always nice to be able to make something special for someone that you love.

 Sometimes you might want to try different types of cakes to mix things up.
 While it’s fantastic to enjoy a traditional cake with standard frosting, it might be worthwhile to try a crumb-coated cake.

 Crumb coating a cake isn’t something that is super hard to do when you know how to approach things.
 However, you might not even know where to begin if this is your first time attempting it.

 Read on for some simple tips to crumb coat a cake to put your worries at ease.